-One of the three specific wine regions in the Austrian state or generic wine-growing region Styria, The narrow, elongated area adjoins the south Slovenia, Viticulture can be traced back to the fourth century BC, because even the Illyrians, Celts and later the Romans cultivated vines here.
-In 1235 viticulture was first mentioned in documents on Ligistberg.
-The location at the foothills of the Koralpe and the Reinischkogel protects against wind and causes strong warming during the day.
+One of the three specific ones wine regions in the Austrian state or generic wine-growing region Styria, The narrow, elongated area borders in the south Slovenia, Winegrowing can be traced back to the fourth century BC, because the Illyrians, Celts and later the Romans grew vines here.
+Wine growing on the Ligistberg was first mentioned in 1235.
+The location on the foothills of the Koralpe and the Reinischkogel protects against wind and causes strong warming during the day.
 The vineyards are between 420 and 600 meters above sea level.
-Steep slopes and almost gorge-like valleys characterize the image of the wine communities.
-There are predominant gneiss and slate weathering soils.
+Steep slopes and almost gorge-like valleys characterize the wine communities.
+Gneiss and slate weathering soils predominate.

-West Styria is the classic territory of the centuries produced Schilcher wine of the sort Blue Wildbacher, which is cultivated almost exclusively in Styria and here occupies about two-thirds of the vineyard.
-There is also a "club for the protection of the classic Schilcher from West Styria" with the trademark White horse, The area covers the entire wine-growing region West Styria and as a novum the cadastral Obergreith (municipality Oberhaag in the district of Leibnitz) in the wine-growing region südsteiermark,
+West Styria is the classic area of the region that has been created for centuries Schilcher wine from the variety Blue Wildbacher, which is grown almost only in Styria and occupies around two thirds of the vineyard area.
+There is also an “Association for the Protection of Classic Schilcher from West Styria” with the trademark White horse, The area encompasses the entire wine-growing region of Western Styria and, as a novelty, the cadastral community of Obergreith (municipality of Oberhaag in the Leibnitz district) in the wine-growing region südsteiermark,

-Well-known wine-growing communities include Bad Gams, Deutschlandsberg (Riede Burgegg), Eibiswald, Groß St. Florian, Ligist, Marhof, Schwanberg, the Schilcherzentrum Stainz (Riede Angel Weingarten ), Stallhofen, St. Stefan ob Stanz, Gundersdorf, Greisdorf and Wies (Riede Lamberg).
-The "Schilcher Wine Route" starts in Ligist, leads over the most important places and ends in Eibiswald.
-Characteristic of the wine-growing area are the "Kellerstöckln", which consist only of a press room with underlying wine cellar.
+Well-known winegrowing communities include Bad Gams, Deutschlandsberg (Riede Burgegg), Eibiswald, Groß St. Florian, Ligist, Marhof, Schwanberg, the Schilcherzentrum Stainz (Riede Angel Weingarten ), Stallhofen, St. Stefan ob Stanz, Gundersdorf, Greisdorf and Wies (Riede Lamberg).
+The “Schilcher Wine Route” begins in Ligist, leads through the most important places and ends in Eibiswald.
+Characteristic of the wine-growing region are the "Kellerstöckln", which only consist of a press room with a wine cellar underneath.

 In 2016, the vineyards covered a total of 546 hectares of vineyards.
-Compared to 2009, with 501 hectares, this was an increase of 9%.
-The proportion of red varieties is 71.2% (of which more than two-thirds or 67% is the clearly dominant Schacher variety Blauer Wildbacher), the proportion of white varieties 28.8% (Pinot Blanc and Chardonnay were recorded together in 2009 with 51 ha):
+Compared to 2009 with 501 hectares, this was an increase of 9%.
+The proportion of red wine varieties is 71.2% (of which the clear dominant Schilcher variety Blauer Wildbacher with over two thirds or 67%), the proportion of white wine varieties 28.8% (Pinot Blanc and Chardonnay were recorded together in 2009 with 51 ha):

 | Grape variety - Austrian |